How to type Esperanto characters

-In any application that you use, choose a font that includes the Unicode signs needed to Esperanto: ĉĝĥĵŝŭ ĈĜĤĴŜŬ.
+In any application that you use, choose a font that includes the Unicode signs needed for Esperanto: ĉĝĥĵŝŭ ĈĜĤĴŜŬ.
 Many of the most commonly used modern fonts do have the accented letters required.

 These are the most common methods:

-- You set up the keys for the accented Esperanto letters in your usual keyboard arrangement.
+- You set up key combinations for the accented Esperanto letters in your usual keyboard arrangement.
 This is the most convenient method for most Esperantists because it enables you to type both Esperanto and your ethnic language in the same document without needing to change the layout.
 In some cases you need to download a program and install it.

 - You can use a so-called international keyboard arrangement with dead keys.
 This method is preferred by those who often type in several languages.
 Usually it is not necessary to download anything.

-- You can use the resources of specific programs that you use, to insert many different types of accented and other letters, usually by appropriate menus.
-It is not necessary to download anything.
+- You can use the resources of specific programs that you use, to insert special characters, usually by appropriate menus.
 This method is simple but, for long texts, tedious.

 The most suitable methods are covered in this article.
 We do not intend to mention every known method.
 If you know another method which is (more) suitable, please let us know about it.

 We aim to cover the main operating systems (in alphabetical order):